LeanneCodes/in-the-net/README.md

 ## Design
 * Colour Scheme
-    * Colour scheme derived from the Netball Prsentation YouTube video.
+    * Colour scheme derived from the Netball Presentation YouTube video.
 This was done to keep the look and feel of the website consistent.
 * Typography
     * Google Fonts was imported into the index.html sheet.
-Font "Poiret One" was used for the In the Net logo, 'Graduate" was used for the tagline and 'Montserrat' was used for the body of text.
+Font "Poiret One" was used for the In the Net logo, "Graduate" was used for the tagline and "Montserrat" was used for the body of text.

 ## Technologies Used
 * HTML5